Vheissu/hive-stream/README.md

 ## Time-based Actions

 It's like a cron job for your contracts.
-Time-based actions allow you to execute contract functions over a wide variety of different time periods.
+Time-based actions allow you to execute contract functions over a wide variety of different periods.
 Want to call a function every 3 seconds block time or want to call a function once per day?
 Time-based actions are an easy way to run time code.

 The following example will run a contract action every 30 seconds.
 All you do is register a new `TimeAction` instance.